dimMaryanto93/ansible-kubernetes-example/README.md

 ### Using Ansible Playbooks

-This is ansible for installing Kubernetes cluste with dockershim as container runtime, currently support for
+This is ansible for installing Kubernetes cluster with dockershim as container runtime, currently support for

 - CentOS >= 8
 - Ubuntu >= 20.4